 To slow down corrosion, be sure to properly clean and polish your wheel head.
 Firstly, clean your wheel head regularly to prevent the accumulation of clay.

-If your wheel head corroded, it’s not the end of the world.
+If your wheel head is corroded, it’s not the end of the world.
 They can be replaced, but if you can avoid having to do this, it is best.
-A good rule of thumb is to always use a pH balanced cleanser.
+A good rule of thumb is to always use a pH-balanced cleanser.
 This will not strip away the wheel head’s preventive coating.
 Furthermore, regularly polish your wheel head to remove corrosive products and minimize pitting corrosion.